-The uncompromising directness of Sander's incisive portraits continues to influence artists today.
-His understanding of the nature of photography and of portraiture enabled him to develop a view of the social whole and of its parts that remains unparalleled.
-The engaging detail of these photographs arises from the minutiae of the gesture, the fold of the hands, and the subtlety of the glance.
+Clearly Sander’s understanding of the nature of the camera and of portraiture enabled him to develop a view of the social whole and of its parts that remains unparalleled to this day.
+For Sander, an understanding of the individual always existed in relation to the group.
+The important and haunting detail in these photographs arises from the minutiae of gesture, the fold of the hands, the subtlety of the glance.